-It's no accident after all that this film was made in 1945 by a nation that had just been bombed halfway to shit and was now victorious and in control of its enemies' people and territories and had learned the lesson from WWI to not be vindictive and petty.
+It's no accident after all that this film was made in 1945 by a nation that had just been bombed halfway to shit and was now victorious and in control of its enemies' people and territories and had learned the rather hard lesson from WWI to not be vindictive and petty.
 Rains' Caesar seems to have been halfway imagined as a wisdom-enriched manual for the military police controlling the borders of major cities like Vienna and Berlin, where politics were a daily matter as Russian, British and American police swapped prisoners, disputed borders, and enforced curfews on a beaten, broke, hungry populace ala The Third Man.
 In his role as conqueror, rogue, and rascal, Rains' Caesar is the model for how to celebrate your victory without crushing the spirit of your vanquished subjects.
-Everyone wins when his enemies lose.
+Everyone wins when his enemies lose, even the enemies.